-Dr. Josh Milner at the NIH actually studied this comorbidity of atopy (allergic diseases including MCAD) and connective tissue disorders (most commonly forms of Ehlers-Danlos) as he shared here in the summer of 2015 at the 3rd Annual Dysautonomia International Conference.
+Dr. Josh Milner at the NIH actually studied this comorbidity of atopy (allergic diseases including MCAD) and connective tissue disorders (most commonly hypermobile Ehlers-Danlos) as he shared here in the summer of 2015 at the 3rd Annual Dysautonomia International Conference.
 (The forms of HSD weren’t invented yet.)
-The study ultimately found a subset of patients who have a form of “familial tryptasemia”, that is, a baseline elevated tryptase exhibiting a familial (genetic) inheritance pattern.
+The study ultimately found a subset of patients who have a form of Hereditary Alpha Tryptasemia Syndrome (or Familial Tryptasemia), that is, a baseline elevated tryptase exhibiting a familial (genetic) inheritance pattern.
 (Described here and here in autumn, 2016.)

-No one with this condition was not hypermobile, leading them to suspect it may play a role in hypermobility or hEDS.
-That said, this only explains a very small subset of the hEDS patient population still.
-Many more like myself are still very hypermobile in the absence of elevated tryptase, begging the question: what else is causing our hypermobility?
-And others suffer oodles of soft tissue troubles and tears, and all of the pain and comorbidities of HEDS, but are not flexible at all, and never have been.
+Many more like myself are still very hypermobile with lots of MCAS reactions in the absence of elevated tryptase, begging the question: what else is causing our hypermobility?
+And others suffer oodles of soft tissue troubles and tears, and all of the pain and comorbidities of hEDS, but are not flexible at all, and never have been.
 And it is unclear if all have elevated tryptase or not.
 (I doubt it.)
-And yes I was in the study.
+And I was actually in the study.

 Semi-common Comorbidities (Unofficial)